JuliaLabs/Cassette.jl/docs/src/disclaimers.md

 # Disclaimers (Don't Say I Didn't Warn You)

-Cassette can be a powerful tool for extending the Julia language, but it can also function as a loaded foot-gun.
+Cassette can be a powerful tool for extending the Julia language, but it functions equally well as a loaded foot-gun.
 Here are some things one should know before using Cassette:

 - **Cassette, its API, and its documentation targets Julia package developers and/or those interested in doing compiler research using Julia.** Cassette users are expected to have